Can I Get Life Insurance If I Smoke? You Sure Can But It'll Cost Ya!

 …but what if you smoke?
 Does that knock you out of the running for life insurance coverage altogether?

-…I also had one when my son was born and when I got married.
-You get the trend right?
-It’s a once in a blue moon sort of thing.
+I also had one when my son was born and when I got married.
+You get the trend.
+It’s a once-in-a-blue-moon sort of thing.

 If you are wondering – can I get life insurance if I smoke?

-I have some good news for you, YES you can!
+I have some good news for you.
+Yes, you can!

-But there are definitely some things you need to think about BEFORE you apply for life insurance as a smoker.
+But there are some things you need to think about BEFORE you apply for life insurance as a smoker.

-One of the more fulfilling parts of my job as a doctor is helping people to quit smoking.
+“One of the more fulfilling parts of my job as a doctor is helping people to quit smoking.”

-Physicians have a front-row seat to the bodily harm tobacco smoking can cause.
-When I assess a patient who is a smoker, I do it through that lens.
+“Physicians have a front-row seat to the bodily harm tobacco smoking can cause.
+When I assess a patient who is a smoker, I do it through that lens.”

-I know that patient is at higher risk for developing lung disease, like COPD, and is more vulnerable to chest infections.
+“I know that patient is at higher risk for developing lung disease, like COPD, and is more vulnerable to chest infections.

-They are at higher risk for lung cancer — that’s the one that we are all familiar with when it comes to smoking — but also for cancers of the bladder, colon, mouth, sinuses, throat, kidneys, pancreas and others.
+They are at higher risk for lung cancer — that’s the one that we are all familiar with when it comes to smoking — but also for cancers of the bladder, colon, mouth, sinuses, throat, kidneys, pancreas and others.”

-One of the First Things Underwriters Notice is Your Smoking Status
+Underwriters Notice Your Smoking Status

 This is the reason smokers pay a heck of a lot more for their habit if they want life insurance coverage.
-So if you are following my blog and took note of the rates for a standard nonsmoking applicant you CAN’T rely on them if you are a smoker.
+So, if you are following my blog and took note of the rates for a standard nonsmoking applicant, you CAN’T rely on them if you are a smoker.

-What Do You Smoke & Why It Matters
+What You Smoke & Why It Matters

 Not all smoking is created equal.
-By this, I mean that underwriters look at smoking cigarettes differently than smoking the occasional cigar.
+By this, I mean that underwriters look at smoking cigarettes differently than the occasional cigar.

 Why?
 Because the effects on the body are different.
-So let’s see how various products come to play when it comes to filling out your life insurance application.
+So, let’s see how various products affect filling out your life insurance application.

 Life Insurance & The Occasional Cigar